liphlab/liph-website/content/opportunities/phd.md

 caption = ""
 +++

 PhD calls for the XXXV cycle (academic year 2019-2020) have not been opened yet.
-Please check the <a href="https://www.unipd.it/en/node/1053">unipd</a> website to see if calls are open.
+Please check the <a href="https://www.unipd.it/en/node/1053">dedicated website</a> to see if calls are open.

 For any question, do no hesitate to contact us!